 Get an Agent (and You Better Get a Good One)

 It cannot be overstated just how important having a good agent is for an actor.
-What do we mean by a good agent?
-Reputable, great connections, personable and a born and bred fighter, out to make sure their clients get the best opportunities possible.
-You cannot get in the audition rooms you want to be in, without a great agent.
-Here is how the acting world works: A production house has a script, let’s say a feature film.
-Now they need A-Listers in the lead roles right, so they offer those straight to Tom Hardy and Alicia Vikander.
-For the other roles, they have specific types of people they need, they go to casting directors, who use the actors that best fit the roles, and have the experience required to deliver at that level.
+And what do we mean by a good agent?
+Reputable, great connections, personable and a born-and-bred fighter out to make sure their clients get the best opportunities possible.
+You cannot get in the audition rooms you want to be in without a great agent.
+Here is how the acting world works: a production house has a script—let’s say a feature film.
+Now they need A-Listers in the lead roles, so they offer those straight to Tom Hardy and Alicia Vikander.
+For the other roles, they have specific types of people they need; they go to casting directors who use the actors that best fit the roles and have the experience required to deliver at that level.
 Those actors, more often than not, are on the books of the biggest and most reputable agencies.

-So you need to get in there, if you want to maximize your chances of being a successful Hollywood actor, you are going to need a successful Hollywood agent!
+Those agencies are where you need to get into if you want to maximize your chances of being a successful Hollywood actor: you are going to need a successful Hollywood agent to match!
 Here is a list to get you started.
-We have written at length about how to get an agent,why are agents important, Is it hard to get an agent? and How to upgrade your agent on those links.
+We have written at length about how to get an agent, why are agents important, Is it hard to get an agent? and how to upgrade your agent on these links.
 Check them out for more information.

 One of the best ways to get a great agent is to go to a great drama school in the States.
-Agents from the big agencies, and casting directors from the big studios quite often come to see the end of course Showcase performances or will at least watch the showreels that get sent out at the course’s completion.
+Agents from the big agencies, and casting directors from the big studios, quite often come to see the end of course showcase performances, or will at least watch the demo reels that get sent out at the course’s completion.
 There is no better way to put your work in front of the key industry people than that at this time.

 Build a Body of Work

-Right, so if you have got training behind you and a great team of agents and maybe even a manager it is time to start building your credits.
+Right, so if you have got training behind you and a great team of agents (and maybe even a manager), it is time to start building your credits.
 You need a body of work to put you in the best position to be up for major roles in major projects.
 Unless you are an internationally famous model or WWE star, you’re going to need a few credits under your belt before you will be offered leading roles in feature films or Netflix shows.
-This counts too for foregin actors looking to make the move across to LA.
+This also counts for foreign actors looking to make the move across to LA.

 Back to building a body of work.
 The first thing is to nail those auditions when your agent sends them your way.
 Kill it in small TV parts as a 50 word role or a guest star.
 Try and build those guest star roles into supportings into leads.
-All the time you need to keep hustling: meeting people, doing great work, taking meetings with everyone who will see you, listening to the advice of your manager and agent and most importantly keep training!
-Acting is a lifelong pursuit, it is mercurial, you don’t ever stop learning.
-You need to keep match fit for when that big break comes along, that you are ready for it.
-Bear in mind that waiting for this opportunity to arrive could take literally years – or it could take days.
+All the time you need to keep hustling: meeting people, doing great work, taking meetings with everyone who will see you, listening to the advice of your manager and agent and, most importantly, keep training!
+Acting is a lifelong pursuit: it is mercurial and you don’t ever stop learning or honing your skills.
+You need to keep match fit so that when your big break comes along, you are ready for it.
+Bear in mind that waiting for this opportunity to arrive could take literally years … or it could take days.
 Whenever it comes up, you have to be ready.

 That Big Break

 All of this work has been leading to this point.
 You have done a bunch of small TV and film parts, maybe got yourself a supporting role on a procedural drama and your agent has sent through the audition that you know could take you to that next level.
-It might be a film, it might be a network pilot, it might be a supporting role on an established show, whatever it is it has all the makings of something big and successful.
-This is the audition that all of your training, all of your networking and all of your sleepless nights and effort has culminated in.
-The best thing to do, is to do the work.
+It might be a film, it might be a network pilot, it might be a supporting role on an established show: whatever it is, it has all the makings of something big and successful.
+This is the audition that all of your training, all of your networking and all of your sleepless nights and effort has led to.
+The best thing to do is to do the work.

 We have a massively comprehensive article about the process of auditioning here.
-There are so many factors out of your control as an actor, but the audition room is one place where you can own your truth, present your take on the character as authentically, powerfully and vulnerably as possible.
-You will go through multiple rounds of auditions, after a few rounds it might get to being on a green screen with other cast members or chemistry or action tests.
+There are so many factors out of your control as an actor, but the audition room is one place where you can own your truth and present your take on the character as authentically, powerfully and vulnerably as possible.
+You will go through multiple rounds of auditions; after a few rounds, it might get to being on a green screen with other cast members, or chemistry or action tests.
 A whole range of ways to check that you are the right candidate for this gig.
-If you book it, this could set you off to success as a Hollywood actor.
+If you book it, this could set you off to success as a Hollywood actor!

 Rinse and Repeat

-Once you have done all of that you do it again, and again over and over until you get to start skipping some steps.
+Once you have done all of that, you do it again and again, over and over until you get to start skipping some steps.
 Instead of you having to go and audition, people start coming to you with roles they want you to play.
 Instead of having to hustle and network, people are looking to hustle and network with you!
-Once you have a good role in a major production or two, you can keep working, keep getting better and hopefully use your new power and responsibility to help those around you or those in need.
+Once you have a good role in a major production or two, you can keep working, keep getting better and hopefully use your new power and influence to help those around you or those in need.

-The idea of the overnight success, of being ‘discovered’ is a pervasive idea that is the enemy of the actor.
-The actor is a worker bee, we are an unstoppable force of creativity, hell bent on bringing the imagination of the writer into existence.
-We are here to tell stories and tell them sto convincingly that the audience has no idea that there were ever words on a page.
+The idea of the overnight success—of being ‘discovered’—is a pervasive idea that is the enemy of the actor.
+The actor is a worker bee: an unstoppable force of creativity, hell bent on bringing the imagination of the writer into existence.
+We are here to tell stories and tell them so convincingly that the audience has no idea that there were ever words on a page.
 This is a craft.
 It is a skill.
-It is an art and just like Rome, it was not built in a day.
+It is an art and, just like Rome, it is not built in a day.

-There you have it folks, a comprehensive step by step guide on how to be an actor in Hollywood.
-A step by step guide on how to make it!
-Get trained, get representation, get out there and make it happen guys!
+There you have it, folks: a comprehensive, step-by-step guide on how to be an actor in Hollywood.
+A step-by-step guide on how to make it!
+Get trained, get representation, get out there and make it happen, friends!
 If you want to start your journey and you need some help, click the big link below and sign up for the StageMilk Scene Club.
-We have all the resources and support you need to take your first steps towards your dream role!
+We have all the resources and support you need to take your first steps towards your dream role.
 Good luck!